h3rald/nimhttpd/README.md

 # NimHTTPd

-_NimHHTPd_ is a minimal web server that can be used to serve static files.
+_NimHTTPd_ is a minimal web server that can be used to serve static files.

 ## Usage